What is a community based cell church?

-Cell church in its simplest form is a strategic approach that emphasizes both cell and celebration on an equal basis.
+It is in its simplest form, a strategic approach that emphasises both cell and celebration on an equal basis.

 In the cell church, cell is the church and celebration is the church.
 Every worshipper is encouraged to attend both the weekly cell group and the weekly celebration service.

 Most people know what the Sunday church celebration looks like.
 Worshippers gather to hear the Word preached, worship the living God, and participate in the sacraments (e.g., the Lord ‘s Supper and baptism).

 But what about the cell?
 The most common definition of a cell (and the one followed at Westway Bethel) is this: a group of three to fifteen people who meet weekly outside the church building for the purpose of evangelism, community, and discipleship with the goal of multiplication.

 Implicit in this definition is the overarching goal of glorifying God and achieving spiritual growth in Christ.